agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 The "by vendor" and "by domain" approaches can be combined as well.
 Thus, for each microservice a set of repositories can be provided for vendors implementing extensible parts of it.

+Another strategy for hybrid approach would be to do a split "by domain" and additionally have a repo containing all "thirdparty" libraries such as Azure, AWS, SQL extensions.

 ## Repo Split Spike

 To simulate the development cycle with a split repo, we have copied the EDC repository into an own project and split it following a "by vendor" approach: